2047freehk/freehktikz/README.md

-# freehk tikz package
+# Free Hong Kong TikZ package

 The freehk package provides people shaped nodes to be used in tikz.
+It is to remember freedom fighter who are devoted to the movement in 2019.

 It is based on tikzpeople package.

 The available node shapes are: